AZander48/MapUnlocker/readme.md

 The mod adds several configuration options accessible through the BepInEx configuration menu:

 ### General Settings

 - **Debug Mode**: Enable detailed logging for troubleshooting
 - **Reset Maps After Leaving**: Restore original map states when exiting the game
 - **Has Quill**: Enable/disable the quill tool for map drawing
-- **Unlock All Maps At Start**: Automatically unlock all maps when starting a new game

 ### Individual Map Settings
-Each map area has its own toggle to unlock/lock that specific map:
-- **Unlock All Maps Start**: Master toggle for all maps when you load into a save.
-- **Unlock All Maps Now**: Master toggle for all maps.
-- Individual toggles for each area (Moss Grotto, Wilds, etc.).

-### Individual Pin Settings
-Each Pin has its own toggle to unlock/lock that specific pin:
+Each map, pin and marker has their own toggle to unlock/lock:
-- **Unlock All Pins Start**: Master toggle for all pins when you load into a save.
+- **Unlock All Start**: Each field has a master toggle for every item when you load into a save.
-- **Unlock All pins Now**: Master toggle for all maps.
+- **Unlock All Now**: Each field has a Master toggle for every item under its category.
-- Individual toggles for each pin (Bench, Stag, Shop, etc.).
+- Individual toggles for each map, pin and marker.

 ## How It Works